gordon-cs/gordon-360-api/README.md

 `api/memberships/activity/:id/leaders` Get the memberships of the leaders for the activity with activity code `id`.

+`api/memberships/activity/:id/advisors` Get the memberships of the adviors for the activity with activity code `id`.

 `api/memberships/student/:id` Get the memberships of the student with student id `id`.

 ##### POST